 The next several slides will demonstrate two examples of how the Range Unfolding algorithm works: One with no echo overlay and one with overlay.
 We will walk through each example using numerous steps.
-The steps will be shown using in slide animations that you can replay as many times as you like, if needed.
 For each of these slides, you will need to manually advance the slide to move to the next step.
-We also provide some troubleshooting steps on the next slide in case the animations do not work initially for you.